Types of Wheelchairs

 Pediatric wheelchairs

 Pediatric wheelchairs are designed for disabled children.
-The chairs are not just smaller than the conventional equivalent; they can in some instances be adjusted to give children maximum freedom to sit, recline, and lie right back.
+The chairs are not just smaller than the adult wheelchairs; some designs take into account the restlessness of children.